josephwehby/InvestmentTracker/README.md

 ### To Do
 - get stock price api
-- add mutual tls authentication
+- ~~add mutual tls authentication~~ this sucks to implement will now be doing JWT Authentication
 - create cron job which will run at end of each day to calculate portfolio pnl which will be displayed in graph